AdobeDocs/control-panel.en/help/service-events/service-events.md

 * **[!UICONTROL Deprecated]**: Build embedding known regressions.
 The build is no longer supported.
 An upgrade is mandatory.

 You can assign a flag to one or several upcoming events to keep track of them.
-To do this, click the ellipse button next to the event name.
+To do this, click the ellipsis button next to the event name.

 ![](assets/service-events-flag.png)